panther-labs/pypanther-starter-kit/README.md

 `pypanther` content mirrors `panther-analysis` with the addition of a `-prototype` suffix.
 You can use this to distinguish between v1 and v2 rules.
 Once `pypanther` is generally available, we will publish our migration tool and guidance to make the cutover as smooth as possible!

-### File Structure
+### Required File Structure

-`pypanther`'s primary configuration file `main.py` is located in the root directory and the remainder content is organized into several key directories under the `content/` folder:
+`pypanther`'s primary configuration file `main.py` must be located in the root directory, and all content is organized into several key directories under the `content/` folder:

 - **`main.py`**: This is the main file of the repository.
 It controls the entire configuration for `pypanther`.
 The `main.py` file orchestrates which rules are imported and overridden with custom configurations.